SILVER SPRING, Md. — All my life I have struggled with depression.

-When she got to high school, “I would feel like I could feel everybody’s eyes moving around the room … and I felt like I could feel like everybody’s consciousness moving around me, and it felt like everybody was just having their own worlds and there were all these different universes overlapping, and that I could feel all of them, and it was just so much, it was like so overwhelming.
+“I could see what was happening, but it was just so hard for me to exist.
+I would feel like I could feel everybody’s eyes moving around the room … and I felt like I could feel like everybody’s consciousness moving around me, and it felt like everybody was just having their own worlds and there were all these different universes overlapping, and that I could feel all of them, and it was just so much, it was like so overwhelming… It was really draining.”

-“It was like that all the time and in class and at home and with tv shows and, like I would be trying to write, I would be trying to draw, I would be trying to go out and talk to people all the time and it always was like I was too tired.”
+“It was like that all the time and in class and at home and with TV shows and I would be trying to write, I would be trying to draw, I would be trying to go out and talk to people all the time and it always was like I was too tired.”

-“I was thinking ‘okay, well, the only way to find out where I actually am, where I’m supposed to be, how I won’t suffer anymore, the only way to find my home is to kill myself.”
+“I just felt so alone and so frustrated, and then I got really suicidal.”
+It began with intensely “wild delusions” about who she really was.
+“I literally was thinking that I was an alien or I was from a different universe.
+I was thinking ‘okay, well, the only way to find out where I actually am, where I’m supposed to be, how I won’t suffer anymore, the only way to find my home is to kill myself.”

-“I was thinking I’m gonna get a tank of carbon monoxide at the science department at [the University of Maryland] and I’m gonna like I’m gonna like bike out to this like I’m gonna bike out to like this like this barn I saw.’ … That, or I would think ‘you know, I’m gonna bike out to this bridge and jump off and, and tie like stuff to my you know I’m gonna tie like rocks to my ankles so I won’t be able to swim up.’”
+“I was thinking I’m gonna get a tank of carbon monoxide at the science department at [the University of Maryland] and I’m gonna bike out to this barn I saw.’
+That, or I would think, ‘I’m gonna bike out to this bridge and jump off and, and tie like rocks to my ankles so I won’t be able to swim up.’”

 “People could see me from the outside in, but I am looking at the world through this warped glass.”

 Anna has struggled with PTSD, generalized anxiety, social anxiety, depression, OCD and attention deficit hyperactivity disorder (ADHD).

-Rather, she has had to learn to use it to regain control of herself.
-“You have to take some of the initiative yourself.”
+Rather, she has had to learn to use it to regain control of herself, as she put it: “You have to take some of the initiative yourself.”